Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

     - Now in the next section *Production Type* select **[Mounted Disk]**
     - Below it, in the *Mounted Disk Configuration* enter path : `/tfe-data`

-    Consult the screenshop for guidance :
+    Consult the screenshot for guidance :

     ![Prod Settings](screenshots/3_3_settings_prod.png)